 Salt is an essential item.
 Humans cannot live with sodium, for one.
 Secondly, you can use salt to season cooked meals and make rations taste better.
 Lastly, salt is needed for preserving items, such as meats, or for pickling vegetables.

 Much like salt, you need sugar to preserve fruits and vegetables.
-With a little sugar, you can easily can enough fruits and jams to get you through a winter.
+With a little sugar, you can easily can enough fruits and jams to get you through winter.
 Sugar can also help with food fatigue, which is bound to happen when you are eating the same emergency rations over and over.

-Not only does honey keep for a long, long time, it has more than one use.
-Aside from giving a sweet flavor to coffee, tea, and topping bread or oatmeal, you can use honey to boost your immune system.
+Not only does honey keep for a long, long time, but it also has more than one use.
+Aside from giving a sweet flavor to coffee, tea and topping bread or oatmeal, you can use honey to boost your immune system.
 Honey also has anti-fungal and antibacterial properties.
 Make sure you get real honey.
 Fake honey has fillers and other things in it that hamper its healing abilities.

 4. Baking Powder